 Measuring for curtains can be a daunting prospect for many people but it is really easy with some helpful guidelines.

 1. Height- Top to Bottom

 To find the length, measure from the top of your rod pole to the sill or bottom point where you wish the curtains to finish.
 If you don't have a rod in place then decide where you intend to install it and measure in the same way.
 If you are going to use pinch clip rings allow approx an inch for these (so your finished panel will measure an inch less in length).
-For my cafe curtains, I suggest installing a rod attached directly to your window frame or use a tension rod (if your frame permits) which can be hung between the inner sides of the frame or if your window is inset, you can fix it between the walls which requires no nails or screws.
+For our cafe curtains, we suggest installing a rod attached directly to your window frame or use a tension rod (if your frame permits) which can be hung between the inner sides of the frame or if your window is inset, you can fix it between the walls which requires no nails or screws.

 2. Width- Side to Side

-Once again the finished width is up to you but for my french style curtains which are intended to be hung flat or with a little movement (depending on the style) measure your glass panel and add approx. half the width again.
+Once again the finished width is up to you but for our french style curtains which are intended to be hung flat or with a little movement (depending on the style) measure your glass panel and add approx. half the width again.

 If you are in any way unsure please contact us for assistance.